-How Your Method of Contact Affects Borrower Satisfaction
+How Your Method of Contact Affects Overall Borrower Satisfaction

 Last October, the STRATMOR Group’s Insights Report contained a focus section exploring how borrower satisfaction is impacted by the way LOs communicate with them.
 The survey results confirmed what we’ve all known for a while now.